AtlasOfLivingAustralia/ALA4R/README.md

 # ALA4R

-*NOTE, April 2017* --- some ALA4R functions may not work correctly due to back-end server changes.
-This includes the occurrences() function, and full-text searching [particularly specieslist(taxon=...)].
-The issue is being investigated.
+*NOTE, May 2017* --- some field (column) names in returned data objects may have changed with recent changes to the ALA infrastructure.
+These are liable to remain in flux but are being investigated.

 ----